 Research Assistant and Website Coordinator

-Toyah Horman works as a researcher in the areas of Cultural Heritage and Cultural Diplomacy within the Alfred Deakin Research Institute for Citizenship and Globalisation, Deakin University.
-Obtaining a Masters in Cultural Heritage and Museum Studies in 2011, she has been involved in a variety of projects at a number of Australian Institutions, including Museum Victoria, Heritage Victoria and the National Film and Sound Archive.
+Toyah Horman works as a researcher in the areas of Cultural Heritage and Cultural Diplomacy within the School of Social Sciences at The University of Western Australia.
+Obtaining a Masters in Cultural Heritage and Museum Studies from Deakin University in 2011, she has been involved in a variety of projects at a number of Australian Institutions, including Museum Victoria, Heritage Victoria and the National Film and Sound Archive.
 Toyah continues to be involved as a researcher in the 'Kelabit Highlands Museum Project' (Sarawak, Malaysia) and has co-written various articles on the projects outcomes, as well as featured in the student made documentary, 'A World Within No More'.
 Toyah has participated in multiple Warmap Workshops and has assisted with the media production of the various short films on this website.